imgag/ngs-bits/doc/GSvar/gsvar_format.md

 The main columns in the GSvar format are:

 * *chr*: Chromosome the variant is located on.
 * *start*: Start position of the variant on the chromosome.
+For insertions, the position of the base before the insertion is shown.
 * *end*: End position of the the variant on the chromosome.
+For insertions, the position of the base before the insertion is shown.
 * *ref*: Reference bases in the reference genome at the variant position. `-` in case of an insertion.
-* *obs*: Alternate bases sequence observed in the sample. `-` in case of an deletion.
+* *obs*: Alternate bases observed in the sample. `-` in case of an deletion.
 * *filter*: Filter columns with entries according to `##FILTER`headers.
 * *quality*: Quality information about the variant:
 	* *QUAL*: Phread-scaled probability that the variant is a true-positive.